jorgebucaran/hyperapp-router/README.md

 ## Usage

-Wire the `location` state and actions to your application and subscribe
+Add the `location` module to your state and actions and start the application.

 ```jsx
 const state = {